Home » Cutting Board Butter Recipe (No Mineral Oil!)

 As it cools, you’ll see it go from a liquid to a semi-solid.
 This will take about an hour.

 Place the lid on the jar, and it’s ready to use!
-This organic cutting board finish can be stored at room temperature for up to 6 months.
+This organic cutting board butter finish can be stored at room temperature for up to 6-12 months.

-Dip the corner of a clean and dry cloth into your jar of organic cutting board finish.
+Dip the corner of a clean and dry cloth into your jar of cutting board butter finish.
 You will need about a quarter sized amount for each side of an average cutting board.

 Using circular motions, buff the finish onto every portion of the cutting board.